knightjimr/rms/docs/installation.rst

       worker job with a time limit of 24 hours, send commands to that worker for the first 22 hours, then stop sending commands at the 22 hour mark, and wait for that worker to die as soon as all of the executing commands are completed, or the worker is killed.
-      (If more commands need to be run, new worker jobs will be submitted.) account
+      (If more commands need to be run, new worker jobs will be created.) account
       This defines the account to be passed as an option to the job scheduler. queue